metalfs/metalfs.github.io/tutorial.md

 This tutorial walks you through the process of creating a simple operator for Metal FS.

-For your reference, the resulting project of this tutorial are available on GitHub: [https://github.com/metalfs/getting-started](https://github.com/metalfs/getting-started)
+For your reference, the resulting project files of this tutorial are available on GitHub: [https://github.com/metalfs/getting-started](https://github.com/metalfs/getting-started)

 ## Step 1: Set up the Development Environment